adrianhelvik/virtual-prototype/README.md

 =====

-My recommended way to use this module is to create a extensions module for your project that exports an instance of virtualPrototype.
+My recommended way to use this module is to create a extensions module for your project that exports an instance of VirtualPrototype.
 Then you can import that module throughout your project.

 Another way to use the module would be to create an npm package containing